pupilfirst/wd301-scripts/best-practices/suspense-and-lazy-loading/README.md

 With lazy loading, your application can dynamically load components only when needed, reducing the initial bundle size and improving the overall performance.
 React Suspense simplifies handling asynchronous operations and provides a clean way to suspend rendering until the required data or component is ready.

 With the above changes, we have successfully configured React Suspense and lazy loading in our Application.
-These are powerful features that enhance the performance and user experience of your React applications.
-By combining these techniques, you can optimize your application's performance and ensure a smooth user experience.
+By combining Error Boundaries and Suspense Boundaries, you can create a robust and stable user interface that gracefully handles loading states, error states, and normal states.
+These features work together to enhance the overall user experience and provide a more reliable and error-tolerant application.

 See you in the next one!!!